 Because your carbon and energy information is being included as part of your company report, enforcement lies with The Conduct Committee of the Financial Reporting Council.
 The Committee has the power to enquire into cases where it appears that relevant disclosures have not been provided.

-We can also interpret your data and provide recommendations on cost-effective ways to become more energy efficient: saving you money and reducing your carbon footprint.
+We’ll also help you to get real value from SECR – by interpreting your data and presenting it in a way that provides real insight.
+We can recommend cost-effective ways to become more energy efficient: saving you money and reducing your carbon footprint.
 We can even project manage your efficiency upgrades.